 Why doesn’t the Do Not Call Registry stop robocalls?

 The National Do Not Call Registry is designed to stop sales calls from real companies that follow the law.
 The Registry is a list that tells telemarketers what numbers not to call.
 The FCC does not and cannot block calls.
 Scammers don’t care if you’re on the Registry.

-Even though the Registry can’t stop all the unwanted calls you’re getting, being on the Registry could make it easier for you to spot scam calls.
+Even though the Registry can’t stop all the unwanted calls you’re getting, being on the Registry could make it easier for you to stop scam calls.
 If a caller is ignoring the Registry or making an illegal robocall, hang up.
-There’s a good change it’s a scam.
+There’s a good chance it’s a scam.

 What is spoofing?

 Spoofing is when a caller deliberately falsifies the information transmitted to your caller ID display to disguise their identity.

 Spoofing is not always illegal.
 There are legitimate, legal uses for spoofing.
 For example, a doctor calls a patient from their personal mobile phone and it displays the office number rather than the personal phone number of the doctor.
 It will display a toll-free call-back number.